 I think he secretly loves it that I get so excited, though, because he made the shelves for me, and he is a Big Coffee Drinker!
 He and I gather here very early every morning to pour a few cups and chat before getting dressed and ready to face the day.

-… Read More Hospitality: The Coffee Bar
+… Read More Let Summer Begin: The Coffee Bar

 Comfort is of utmost importance when hosting overnight guests.
 Leaving breath mints in the side drawer, or a few cards with envelopes and postage stamps on the side table are lovely touches that demonstrate thoughtfulness. … Read More Loved Ones Are Coming… Getting Ready for Overnight Guests